PolyMet Permit Scandal

 The revelation of MPCA’s PolyMet permit scandal has changed everything.
 An NPDES permit issued by Minnesota must comply with the Clean Water Act.
 EPA’s strong criticism of the PolyMet water pollution permit is vital evidence that this PolyMet permit violates federal law.

 When a permit decision is appealed, courts evaluate whether an agency acted reasonably and relied on evidence or whether a decision was affected by bias or political will.
 In the PolyMet permit case, MPCA not only campaigned to get EPA not to send its comments, but then deleted its emails and destroyed evidence.
 Several “smoking guns” were only obtained from EPA under the FOIA.
-The odor of the MPCA’s PolyMet permit scandal taints Minnesota’s PolyMet permit decisions and resulted in a final permit that did not resolve EPA’s criticism, violated the Clean Water Act and failed to protect clean water or downstream communities..
+MPCA’s PolyMet permit scandal tainted MPCA’s PolyMet permit decisions and resulted in a final permit that did not resolve EPA’s criticism, violated the Clean Water Act and failed to protect clean water or downstream communities..

 How did the permit scandal come to light?